 Let’s start with the ‘why’.

-Professional service firms operate in dynamic and unpredictable environments – exciting, yes, but unpredictable.
-They face unique financial challenges and could use the automated assistance of specialised tools to help them manage their finances effectively.
+Professional service firms operate in dynamic and unpredictable environments – exciting, yes, but financially treacherous.
+They face unique financial challenges that generic business software simply cannot address.

-• Forecasting project costs: Project-based work involves estimating costs and revenues accurately.
-Dedicated tools can assist in forecasting project expenses, including labour costs, materials, and overhead, to avoid budget overruns.
+Forecasting project costs: Project-based work involves estimating costs and revenues with precision.
+Dedicated tools assist in forecasting project expenses, including labor costs, materials, and overhead, to avoid budget overruns before they happen.

-• Allocating resources efficiently: Professional service firms often need to allocate resources, such as people and equipment, to multiple projects simultaneously.
-Specialised tools can help optimise resource allocation, ensuring that projects are completed on time and within budget.
+Allocating resources efficiently: Professional service firms often need to allocate resources – people and equipment – to multiple projects simultaneously.
+Specialized tools help optimize resource allocation, ensuring projects are completed on time and within budget while maintaining healthy utilisation rates.

-• Improved accuracy: These tools are designed to handle the unique financial complexities of professional services, providing more accurate forecasts and budgets.
+Improved accuracy: These tools are purpose-built to handle the unique financial complexities of professional services, providing more accurate forecasts and budgets than generic financial software or spreadsheets.

-• Better financial control: By automating tasks and providing real-time insights, these tools help maintain better financial control and reduce the risk of errors.
+Better financial control: By automating tasks and providing real-time insights, these tools help maintain better financial control and reduce the risk of errors that can derail profitability.

-• Enhanced strategic planning: With accurate budgeting and forecasting, professional service firms can make more informed decisions about resource allocation, pricing, and business growth.
+Enhanced strategic planning: With accurate budgeting and forecasting, professional service firms can make more informed decisions about resource allocation, pricing strategies, and business growth initiatives.

 Now, these are all great reasons to get a budgeting and forecasting tool, but what should CFOs and financial controllers look for when choosing the right one?
 Again, it depends on your needs, but generally you want to look for the following: